Serena’s Review: “Burn the Kingdom Down”

 Reader’s Advisory:

-Serena’s Review: “Red City”
+Serena’s Review: “Bloodsinger”

 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.